MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage-fileshare-readme.md

 ### Create the share service client

+The `ShareServiceClient` requires an URL to the file share service and an access credential.
+It also optionally accepts some settings in the `options` parameter.

+#### with `StorageSharedKeyCredential`

-Use the constructor to create a instance of `ShareServiceClient`.
-It needs to authenticate with the Azure service, so pass in a `StorageSharedKeyCredential` with your account and key.
+Pass in a `StorageSharedKeyCredential` with your account name and account key.
+(The account-name and account-key can be obtained from the azure portal.)

 ```javascript
 const { ShareServiceClient, StorageSharedKeyCredential } = require("@azure/storage-file-share");